 When truth claims clash, disputants appeal to warrants they all accept.
 These kinds of disagreements are gaudy, loud, and obvious.
 On rare occasions a different kind of disagreement arises, one in which truth claims align but warrants differ.
-These conflicts are subtler, pitting allies in their truth and goodness claims against one another only when they delve into what they consider the good reasons for their conclusions.
+These conflicts are subtler, pitting allies in their truth and goodness claims against one another only when they delve into the nature of the warrants for their conclusions, which happens far more rarely.
 A pragmatic concord papers over a deep discord so as to present a united front to the world.

 We see such a case in the public profession of religious moral principles in the United States and the acts they motivate.
 The nub of it is an issue of truth and goodness: when actions in the public square follow the cultural consensus– commandments, law, and reason condemn murder, for example– does it matter which justification persons appeal to so long as they agree to the principle itself?
 I will grant at the outset that this is a disruptive question.
 A pragmatic view would dismiss the issue so long as we all flow with the cultural tides.
 But as with so much pragmatic thinking , this easy answer, so tranquilizing in the short term, eventually carries us into shoal waters unless we can find a common channel of warrant.

 Consider the uneasy relation of religion and politics in American democracy.
-The Separation Clause of the Constitution erects a firewall between church and state and forbids religious justifications for the enactment of law, yet the moral framework of 90% of Americans makes religion the fount of ethical behavior, deriving their warrant from either their personal faith or the authority of their denomination.
+The Separation Clause of the Constitution erects a firewall between church and state and forbids religious justifications for the enactment of law, yet the moral framework of a majority of Americans makes religion the fount of ethical behavior, with persons deriving their warrant from either their personal faith or the authority of their denomination.
 Though agreeing on outcomes, Americans find themselves at odds with their government over their reasons for agreeing.
-Secular laws rooted in a pragmatic social contract, the Constitution, (see “Why Invent a Social Contract?”) are warranted in the popular mind by a religious morality that explicitly violates the terms of that contract.
+Secular laws rooted in a pragmatic social contract, the Constitution, are warranted in the popular mind by a religious morality that explicitly violates the terms of that contract (see “Why Invent a Social Contract?”).
 Note that is not the common goods that democracy prescribes that are in conflict but the reasons citizens see them as worth subscribing to (see “Two Senses of the Common Good”).

 This contradiction has produced considerable discomfort for leaders and citizens alike because their differing reasons are incompatible even if they generally conduce to complementary ends.
-The United States is Exhibit A in the struggle between public religious authority and law.
+The United States is Exhibit A in the historical conflict between public religious authority and law.
 The sectarian conflicts of the Protestant Reformation not only drove persecuted minorities to settle in North America; they also inspired the founders to erect that church/state firewall so that no religious authority might compete with the state for political supremacy or disturb the general welfare.
+The secular justification that was finally worked out to justify the transfer from trust in religious authority to citizen sanction was the social contract theory, which substituted majoritarianism for religious authority.
+But since institutional religion continued to seek trust and the transfer of agency trust requires, the struggle for control has never really been resolved.
 This concern was echoed as late as 1960 when then-candidate John Kennedy was compelled to disavow papal supremacy should he become president.

 On the one hand, our leaders have always recognized the formative role of religious morality on civic virtue.
 Private belief, they say, is the moral compass that directs our public behavior.
 And that seems all to the good.
 President Washington in his Farewell Address of 1796 applauded such belief.